Dexmachi/Ch-aronte/README.md

 ## Contributing

-Contributions are the lifeblood of open-source software.
+Contributions are higly welcomed.
 If you have ideas to improve Ch-aronte, your help is very welcome!
 Check out CONTRIBUTING.md to get started.

 Areas of particular interest include: